noexistper/Linux-to-OS-Install/README.md

 2. Run the script, It'll check all required packages.
 3. Use Gparted to make unallocated space for the NTFS partition.
 4. Enter path of NTFS partition.
-5. Enter path of mount point, don't worry it'll create folder if not available.
-6. Enter path to .iso file.
+5. Enter path to .iso file.
-7. After restart, choose the partition with bootable OS.
+6. After restart, choose the partition with bootable OS.
 Similar to installation from any device.
-8. Done.
+7. Done.

 **Others**
 In case if you have only one partition and no unallocated space for creating NTFS partition.
 And you want to resize the current mounted root directory.